ZHANGneuro/Checkbox-with-animation/README.md

 # CenCheckbox

 CenCheckBox is modified version of BEMCheckBox for MacOS, since BEMCheckBox is designed for iOS platform only.
-For the current version, only 1 animation (BEMAnimationTypeFlat) is integrated, you can try add more yourself, I will improve this version when I am free.
-Hope this repository can help someone who wanted to use BEM-style checkbox on MacOS.<br /><br />
+For the current version, only 1 animation (BEMAnimationTypeFlat) is integrated, you can try to add more yourself, I will improve this version when I am free.
+Hope this repository helps someone who wanted to use BEM-style checkbox on MacOS.<br /><br />

 <p align="center">
 <img src="https://github.com/ZHANGneuro/CenCheckbox/blob/master/Screenshot.png">